 If your skin is too sensitive for L-AA, and you want to use vitamin C as a preventative ingredient in your routine, then MAP may be a good alternative.

-I highly recommend Naked Actives Magnesium Ascorbyl Phosphate Vitamin C*.
-This serum contains MAP, plus glycerin and vitamin E.
+I recommend Naked Actives Magnesium Ascorbyl Phosphate Vitamin C*, a serum that also contains glycerin and vitamin E.

 Ascorbyl Palmitate (AA-PAL)